Debra Dawson, Director

 Debra Dawson is the Director of the Teaching Support Centre, the Director of the Centre for Research on Teaching and Learning in Higher Education and is an adjunct research professor in the Faculty of Education.
 Debra is an award winning teacher whose primary interests include issues related to enhancing student engagement both inside and outside the classroom, graduate student professional development, and competencies of educational developers.
 She has given numerous conference presentations both nationally and internationally on facilitating teaching and learning in post-secondary education.
 She is the co-author of the award winning Canadian edition of “Becoming a Master Student” (Fifth edition).
 She is currently the Chair of the Educational Directors Caucus, sits on the board of STLHE and the selection committee for the 3M Teaching Fellowship (Canada’s national teaching awards).

-Nanda Dimitrov, Associate Director (on leave until July 2014)
+Nanda Dimitrov, Associate Director

 BA, ELTE (Hungary)

 Nanda coordinates various programs for Graduate Teaching Assistants to help them in developing their university teaching skills.
 Her area of expertise is intercultural communication.
 Her research explores cultural adaptation and cross-cultural marriage; as an intercultural trainer she has facilitated the cross-cultural transitions of students from over fifty countries and helped faculty prepare for teaching in a culturally diverse classroom.

 Judy Purves, Program Coordinator

 Phone: (519) 661-2111, ext.
 84622

 Judy is the primary coordinator for all Teaching Support Centre activities including Fall and Spring Perspectives, the Summer Course on Teaching at the University Level, and New Faculty Orientation.
 Judy is responsible for the operational management of the office and for the design and editing of our publications, including the Reflections newsletter.